 Christmas Placemat Instructions:

 Next, comes the fun part.
-With you large print, take a piece of HeatnBond® Lite Fusible Adhesive, and iron it to the wrong side of the fabric.
+With your large print, take a piece of HeatnBond® Lite Fusible Adhesive, and iron it to the wrong side of the fabric.

 Cut around each of the shapes you desire to adorn your placemat.
 Iron in place,

-These each have a different character on them: a tree, mouse, dancer, and the Nutcracker.
+These each has a different character on them: a tree, mouse, dancer, and the Nutcracker.
 Sew down around each of the shapes that you have ironed to your mat.
-These were completed by using colors Aurifil White #2024.
+These were completed by using the colors Aurifil White #2024.
 You could also applique around them using a coordinating thread color.

 Lightly spray one side of your ricrac from top to bottom.